oracle/terraform-provider-oci/website/docs/d/data_safe_masking_policy_health_reports.html.markdown

 * `target_id` - The OCID of the target database for which this report was created.
 * `time_created` - The date and time the report was created, in the format defined by [RFC3339](https://tools.ietf.org/html/rfc3339).
 * `time_updated` - The date and time the report was last updated, in the format defined by [RFC3339](https://tools.ietf.org/html/rfc3339)
+* `warning_count` - The count of warnings in the masking health report.